-Adult stink bugs are approximately three-quarters of an inch and brown, gray or dark green in color and are shaped like a shield.
+Adult stink bugs are approximately three-quarters of an inch and brown, gray or dark green incolor and are shield-shaped.
 They have alternating light bands on the antennae and dark bands on the thin outer edge of the abdomen.
 The stink glands are located on the underside of the thorax, between the first and second pair of legs.

 Stink bugs typically reproduce once a year, but warm spring and summer months can cause them to reproduce two or three generations in a single year.
-In the warm months, female stink bugs attach masses of eggs to the undersides of leaves and stems.
+In the warm months, females attach masses of stink bug eggs to the undersides of leaves and stems.
 After hatching, wingless nymphs go through five life stages before maturing into adults.